Jan Komasa: Career

 His biggest box office success came with a blockbuster he wrote and directed - an epic period film Warsaw 44 (2014).
 He wrote the script in January 2006 and the film took 8 years to produce.
 Warsaw 44 depicts a tragic story of young people fighting in Warsaw Uprising.
 The film premiered at Busan Film Festival, won Golden Lions for Best Actress, Best Sound, Best Special Effects at Gdynia Film Festival, received Polish Film Awards for Discovery of the Year, Best Production Design, Best Costume Design, Best Film award at China Golden Rooster & Hundred Flowers FF and was followed by 1.800.000 admissions to Polish cinemas and a worldwide distribution.

 In 2015 he directed second season of crime series Blood Of The Blood, a format based on Dutch series Penose starring Agata Kulesza.

 2016 was a year in which Komasa switched from film set to a theater stage to create an epic contemporary dance multimedia show Ksenophony at Malta Festival Poznań to commemorate 60th anniversary of his hometown's Poznań protests of 1956.
-In the show a rare technic of algorhytmic kinetic lights was used.

 In 2017 he started a collaboration with Primetime Emmy Award and Writers Guild of America Awards nominee scriptwriter Wendy West and producer Barry Josepshon and formatted and directed an AXN / Netflix cyber-crime series Ultraviolet.

 In 2018 he directed Corpus Christi which premiered in 2019 at Venice Film Festival where it won two awards: Europa Cinemas Label Award and Edipo Re Inclusion Award.
 At Gdynia Film Festival Komasa was awarded with 10 awards including Best Director Award and the film won awards for Best Screenplay, Best Supporting Actress, Audience Award, Journalist Award, Elle Rising Star for Main Actor Bartosz Bielenia.
 It was awarded with Silver Star and Best Actor Award at El Gouna Film Festival.
 For his performance Bartosz Bielenia won awards at numerous festivals including: Palm Springs International Film Festival, Chicago Film Festival, Stockholm Film Festival, Bordeaux Film Festival, Zbigniew Cybulski Award, Shooting Stars Award.
 Corpus Christi was nominated for the Best International Feature Film at the 92nd Academy Awards.

 His film The Hater (2020) became one of the first movies disrupted by COVID-19 outbreak premiering on 6 March 2020 in Poland before the cinemas in the country were closed down 6 days later due to partial national lockdown administered by the Polish government.
 To mitigate inevitable losses and take advantage of still ongoing advertising campaign The Hater began being distributed on VOD platforms domestically on 18 March.
 The Hater was selected to International Main Competition at 2020 Tribeca Film Festival, which ultimately went online due to the outbreak of COVID-19.
 The film won Best International Narrative Feature award and its world rights were acquired by Netflix.